shalluv/manually-crop-bulk-images/README.md

 4. Click the "Confirm" button to crop the image.
 5. Repeat these steps for all images.

+- Since the program is using the localStorage API, you can close the browser and continue later.
+- When you want to start over, click the "Reset" button.

 ## Limitations

 - The program only supports cropping images to a rectangle.